 - The student felt misled or coerced into taking larger than needed loans

 - Misled about forgiveness or other modification programs

 - School closed or lost its accreditation

 Many other situations could enable borrowers to obtain a modification.
 Attorney-based student loan modification experts know the law.
-They also have familiarity with how higher education and related lending work, giving them the inside track to helping clients like you to lower payments, reduce debt, and help to rebuild your financial status.
+They also have familiarity with how higher education and related lending work, giving them the inside track to helping clients like you to cancel the contract, lower payments, reduce the balance, and help to rebuild your financial status.

-Can My Federal Loans Be Forgiven, Canceled, or Discharged?
+Can My Federal Loans Be Forgiven, Cancelled, or Discharged?

 The US Department of Education offers fairly limited terms under which they will forgive, cancel, or discharge a student loan.
 The terms generally mean the same thing, a reduction or elimination of the loan.
 Each takes place under different circumstances, however.

 Forgiveness and cancellation usually apply when loans get reduced or canceled as a reward.
 For example, you can earn forgiveness and cancellation when you work for the federal government or enlist in the military.